230 total entries across 2 section(s)

 GOING OVERExceeding your time limit (see OVERTIME).

-GOODIESSEE POWER TILES ("GOODIES").
+GOODIESSee POWER TILES ("GOODIES").

 HOLDA pause requested after an opponent's move while deciding whether to challenge.